 diffusing warmth and friendliness

-relating to or characteristic of a metropolis
+relating to or characteristic of a large urban area

 Is the counsel for the defense showing us the latest fashion in the great